cvlab-yonsei/PISR/README.md

 ```
 ---
 ## Credit
-Some part of this code (e.g., data_loader) are based on [EDSR-PyTorch](https://github.com/thstkdgus35/EDSR-PyTorch) repository.
+Some parts of this code (e.g., data_loader) are based on [EDSR-PyTorch](https://github.com/thstkdgus35/EDSR-PyTorch) repository.